 Mr. Tiddeman said, with respect to the prices of the geological publications, he should be sorry any one should think that the Survey was responsible.
-It could not be more disagreeable to any than to the Survey themselves to find that their labour was almost entirely thrown away by reason of the high prices of the publications when they came out in the miserable manner in which they were produced, and which would almost disgrace a fifth-rate publishing firm.

-which they were produced, and whice Vegetable Organisms had in fifth-rate publishing firm.
-On the Influence that Microscopic Vegetable Organisms had in the Production of some Hydrated Iron Ores, by M. Alphonse Gages, M.R.I.A.-In the tanks of the Royal College of Science, Dublin, there are considerable deposits of hydrated peroxides of iron formed by the agency of Penecillize, which accumulate in large sponge-like masses so as to intercept the flow of the water.
+It could not be more disagreeable to any than to the Survey themselves to find that their labour was almost entirely thrown away by reason of the high prices of the publications when they came out in the miserable manner in which they were produced, and which would almost disgrace a fifther to publishing for on the Influence that Microscopic Vegetable Organisms had in the Production of some Hydrated Iron Ores, by M. Alphonse Gages, M.R.I.A.-In the tanks of the Royal College of Science, Dublin, there are considerable deposits of hydrated peroxides of iron formed by the agency of Penecilliae, which accumulate in large sponge-like masses so as to intercept the flow of the water.
 The author points out the connection between such deposits and iron-ore formations.